categories

 A photo editing style encompasses a defined set of adjustments or effects applied to achieve a particular aesthetic or mood in a photograph.
 These can range from subtle tweaks to dramatic transformations that significantly change an image's appearance.

-Editing styles are the building blocks upon which you can construct your unique visual language.
-Let’s dive a little deeper into some of the basic editing techniques that photographers must master.
+Now, let’s dive a little deeper into some of the basic editing techniques that photographers must master.

 Exposure, Contrast, and White Balance